mohawk781/newsservice/README.md

 <pre>$ pip install -r requirements.txt</pre>

-Afterwards you need to deactivate and re-activate the virtual environment, so changes take place.
+Afterwards you maybe need to deactivate and re-activate the virtual environment, for changes to take place.

 You need to point out to flask, which application you wanna run: